 Lazy and thoughtless drivers who are already traveling on autopilot may not give construction areas the attention they demand, which can easily lead to accidents and injuries for them and those unfortunate enough to be driving near them.

 Another cause of injuries in road construction zones is the condition of the road while it’s being worked on.
 This can impact all drivers but is of particular concern for motorcyclists, as any hazards are amplified on a bike—making motorcycle accidents particularly likely in construction zones.

 For example, a rough area of temporarily patched asphalt or some construction debris could be enough to throw a motorcyclist or to wreck their vehicle.

 Another common cause of construction zone accidents and injuries is the bottlenecking that often occurs in these work areas.
 When the number of lanes is reduced, for example, or traffic is actually brought to a stop to accommodate roadwork, the chances of a pileup are greatly increased.

 Like motorcyclists, truckers are also at heightened risk of road construction injuries, as it takes longer in a truck to slow down and make other adjustments when approaching a roadwork zone.
 Accidents involving semi-trucks are nightmare scenarios in any case, but injuries and fatalities can be especially extreme when a long line of cars is piled up with nowhere to go and a truck is bearing down fast.

 It’s easy to see how road construction zones cause injuries and serious accidents.
 Have you been injured in or around a road construction zone?
-Unfortunately, you’re not alone, but the construction accident lawyers at David Christensen Law have plenty of experience helping injury victims like you throughout the state of Michigan.
+Unfortunately, you’re not alone, but the construction accident lawyers at Christensen Law have plenty of experience helping injury victims like you throughout the state of Michigan.

-Reach out by phone at 248-213-4900 or by submitting the contact form below.
+Reach out by phone or by submitting the contact form below.
 We’ll get a free consultation lined up for you as soon as possible so you can explore your options after a roadwork-related accident.